NBK annual General Assembly meeting

 NBK is currently rated Aa3 by Moody’s, AA- by Fitch Ratings and carries an A+ rating from Standard and Poor’s.
 All NBK ratings have a stable outlook.

 Added to this, NBK has been recognized as the ‘Best Bank in the Middle East’ for the second consecutive year by the leading financial publications: Global Finance, EuroMoney and The Banker.

 Human Resources and CSR

-In 2012, as part of its commitment to providing job opportunities to new graduates, NBK actively recruited skilled graduates and young nationals.
-NBK hired more than 300 nationals during 2012.
+NBK has a long tradition of supporting social and community-oriented activities in the country, spending more than KD 30 million on a Corporate Social Responsibility program covering a range of initiatives.
 “We believe that our people are our most valuable resource and to that end we’ve implemented numerous professional development and training programs while focusing recruiting efforts on hiring and training the country’s best and brightest minds.
 NBK Group hired more than 1000 nationals of both genders during the past three years.”
 Al-Sayer noted.